emystein/django-cruds-adminlte-custom-view-example/README.md

 ### Table tag
-The custom [detail.html](./cruds/templates/knowledgebase/cruds/detail.html) template is a copy of the default, adding the `django-datatable` tag `render_table`:
+The custom [detail.html](https://github.com/emystein/django-cruds-adminlte-custom-view-example/blob/master/cruds/templates/cruds/knowledgebase/cruds/detail.html) template is a copy of the default detail template, with the addition of Question tables, using the `django-datatable` tag `render_table`:

 ```
 {% extends 'cruds/base.html' %}